luuleitner/MotorEndplate/README.md

 # License

-This program is free software and licensed under the GNU General Public License v3.0 - see the [LICENSE](https://github.com/luuleitner/deepMTJ/blob/master/LICENSE) file for details.
+This program is free software and licensed under the Apache License 2.0 - see the [LICENSE](https://github.com/luuleitner/MotorEndplate/blob/master/LICENSE) file for details.